Obstetrics and Gynecology

 Two live, attenuated varicella zoster virus-containing vaccines are available in the United States for prevention of varicella: VARIVAX and ProQuad.
 VARIVAX, a single-antigen varicella vaccine (VARIVAX, Merck & Co., Inc., Whitehouse Station, New Jersey), was licensed in the United States in 1995 for use among healthy children aged 12 months or more, adolescents, and adults; while ProQuad, a combination measles, mumps, rubella, and varicella vaccine (ProQuad, Merck & Co., Inc., Whitehouse Station, New Jersey), was licensed in the United States in 2005 for use among healthy children aged 12 months-12 years.

 Vaccination results in 97% seroconversion; however, vaccine induced immunity diminishes over time with resultant breakthrough infection rate of 5% at 10 years.
-These live, attenuated vaccines are not recommended in pregnancy, and pregnancy should be avoided within 3 months of administration.
+These live, attenuated vaccines are not recommended in pregnancy, and pregnancy should be delayed for 1 month following the last dose because there is a small chance of mild varicella infection after vaccination with the live, attenuated vaccine.
 Data from a registry established in March 1995 through March 2012 and co-sponsored by Merck & Co., Inc (manufacturer of Varivax and ProQuad, see above) with the Centers for Disease Control and Prevention (CDC) did not identify any cases of congenital varicella syndrome or increased prevalence of other birth defects associated with inadvertent varicella vaccination during pregnancy in more than 900 women vaccinated within 3 months before or during pregnancy.
 Consequently, the CDC currently recommends that unintentional vaccination of varicella in pregnancy does not imply a need for termination.
 Postpartum breast feeding should not be disrupted as these vaccines are not excreted into breast milk if vaccination is administered postpartum.

 Maternal systemic complications in pregnancy are similar to those seen in the non-pregnant population.
 The most common infectious complication is secondary bacterial superinfection of the skin and soft tissues from excoriation of the lesions with resultant infection with common skin flora, such as Staphylococcus aureus.
 Extracutaneous involvement of the infection can also include the central nervous system, myocarditis, corneal lesions, nephritis, arthritis, bleeding diatheses, acute glomerulonephritis, pneumonia and hepatitis.
 Central nervous system manifestations include aseptic meningitis, encephalitis, transverse myelitis and Guillain-Barré syndrome.